Uyo: Airport

-Victor Attah International Airport is located in the capital city of Akwa Ibom.
+Victor Attah International Airport serves Uyo, the capital city of Akwa Ibom.

 Waste management

 Due to Uyo's rapid urbanization and population growth, waste management in Uyo has faced significant challenges in the twenty-first century.
 A 2024 study published in Scientific Reports concluded that the majority of Uyo residents engage in unsustainable waste disposal practices, including open dumping and burning of household waste.
 The research identified that public awareness of proper waste management is limited, with the majority of respondents unaware of the implications of improper waste disposal.
 Additionally, while some residents rely on private waste collectors, many areas lack access to regular waste collection services, contributing to the accumulation of waste in unauthorized landfills across the city.

 Efforts by the Akwa Ibom State government to address these issues have included the engagement of registered private waste contractors and periodic sanitation exercises, but enforcement remains inconsistent.
-The study further emphasized that infrastructural deficits — such as the shortage of waste bins and inadequate transportation for collected waste — exacerbate the problem.
+The study further emphasized that infrastructural deficits – such as the shortage of waste bins and inadequate transportation for collected waste – exacerbate the problem.
 To improve waste management in Uyo, the researchers recommended increased public education, investment in waste collection infrastructure, and stronger policy enforcement to prevent the continued environmental and health risks posed by the current state of waste disposal in the city.